iitc-project/ingress-intel-total-conversion/mobile-ios/README.md

 		pod install
 first and open `IITC-Mobile.xcworkspace`

-The scripts need to be copied into IITC-mobile/scripts
+Run

+		build.py mobile
+to copy all scripts into IITC-Mobile's folder